bobbydeane/portfolio-project-1/READme.md

 ![About text](https://github.com/bobbydeane/portfolio-project-1/blob/main/assets/images/ReadME-media/about%20text.PNG?raw=true)

 The Image matches the landing page image in it format.
 Large, black & white and striking.
+This image was in colour at first but I added the greyscale to keep the overall them of the site the same.

 ![About Page](https://github.com/bobbydeane/portfolio-project-1/blob/main/assets/images/ReadME-media/about%20main.PNG?raw=true)